travis-ci/docs-travis-ci-com/blog/_posts/2013-10-10-the-travis-family-is-growing.md

 </div>

 While at Eurucamp this year we were lucky to have run into [Justine](https://twitter.com/saltinejustine) who was speaking about how designers and developers can work better together.
 Justine is an awesome designer and helped build sites like [Git Immersion](http://gitimmersion.com/), ScotRuby Conf 2012, and JRuby Conf 2011, just to name a few.
-She will be at the core of helping make Travis awesome, plain and simple!
+She will be at the core of helping make Travis CI awesome, plain and simple!

 <br><br>